samal2002/Frontend-Project/README.md

 LinkedIn
 GitHub
 📧 Feedback
-If you have any feedback, feel free to reach out at your-email@example.com.
+If you have any feedback, feel free to reach out at your-gouravranjansamal@gmail.com.
 I'd love to hear your suggestions!

 📝 Note
-Replace placeholders like your-username, your-email@example.com, and live demo links with your actual details.
+Replace placeholders like your-samal2002, your-gouravranjansamal@gmail.com, and live demo links with your actual details.